Jakob37/jakobwillforss.com/content/post/2020-10-11-using-the-github-interface.en.md

 # Creating a new repository

 Next, create a new repository.
 After logging in, you will find a green "New" button to the left.
-You can navigate to this GitHub main menu by clicking the logo in the upper left corner to get to this page.
+You can get to this page by clicking the logo in the upper left corner.

 ![Creating new repository](/post/2020-10-11-using-the-github-interface.en_files/new_repo_marked_trim.png)